tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **August 25th**
+Afternoon: Got a bit of stuff done off stream, like adding `fjall` a key-value store for the ring data.
+Would be great if I can get viewshed reconstruction completely done today, that would mean displaying viewsheds in their correct geolocation on a map.
+* Newcomers to programming at an advantage learning Rust: https://youtu.be/meEXag1XCFw?si=z7lx4D36GUf7ANUi

+Evening: Seem to have gotten most of the reprojection code working, just the small issue of it displaying off the african cost rather than Bristol, but hopefully that's just a matter of double checking all the projection defintion strings.

+📅 **August 24th** No stream.

+📅 **August 23rd**
+Afternoon: Me and Ryan are going to do a bit of pair programming on viewsheds today.

+Evening: Great session, geeking out, got deep into GPU stuff.

 📅 **August 22nd**
 Afternoon: Managed to get the maths side of viewshed reconstruction done on my day off yesterday.
 And so then started to see if I could reconstruct a viewshed from my "small" Bristol tile.
 But the RAM/disk usage is a bit prohibitive, 17GB of ring sector data, just for the Bristol tile!!
 I think that means that Everest sized tiles will produce about 17TB 😬.
 So the first thing to do today is to do the reconstruction from saved data (after a full GPU crunch) sector-by-sector.
 Then after that I need to start looking into how to project all the geo points back into coordinates relative to those defined by the original DEM tile.